wspace/corpus/README.md

 ## License

-This collection is licensed under the [MIT License](LICENSE.md) by Andrew Archibald.
+This collection is licensed under the [MIT License](LICENSE.md) by Thalia Archibald.
 Submodules are licensed by their respective owners.